opstrace/opstrace/docs/references/cli.md

 ### `create`

-Creates a new Opstrace cluster.
+Creates a new Opstrace cluster with a [configuration document](cluster-configuration.md).

 Example (for creating a cluster named `testcluster` in AWS):